janekc/deltabot_plugins/README.rst

 Games
 ~~~~~

+- **Chain Reaction:** Chain Reaction board game to play with friends.
 - **Checkers:** American Checkers game to play with friends.
 - **Chess:** Chess game to play with friends.
 - **Connect Four:** Connect Four game to play with friends.